“Is PLA is sustainable?”

-This post seeks to therefore explore the credibility of each of the four key environmental benefits put forward by industry and marketers alike.
+This post seeks to therefore explore the credibility of each of the four key environmental benefits of PLA.

 Fused Deposition Modelling (FDM) is one of the main types of 3D printing.
 FDM is an additive manufacturing process in which a thin filament of plastic wire feeds a 3D printer; the print head melts it and extrudes it onto a build plate.

 PLA is the most popular 3D printing filament material – as exemplified in a recent survey which shows that more than 95% of 3D printing users use PLA.